To Henchie Homepage

 Real name: Harvey Pascale Poirier

-You may want to go to the In Search Of ... page on the Old Corral and then to the California Death Records database.
+• California Death Index mirrors the death certificate.
 There you will find dual records - one for Harvey Pascale Poirier and another for Pascale Perry.
-The other information is the same - he was born October 22, 1895 in Arizona, Mother's maiden name of Chabat, and he passed away on July 11, 1953 in the Los Angeles area.
+The other information is the same - he was born October 22, 1895 in Arizona, Mother's maiden name of Chabat, and he passed away on July 11, 1953 in the Los Angeles area:

-I do have a newspaper funeral notice from July 13, 1953, which reads in part: "POIRIER, Harvey Pascale.
-Pascale Perry, of 5104 Denny Avenue, North Hollywood, aged 64 years, passed away at his home July 11 ... survived by his wife Myrtle L. Poirier and stepson ...
+• A funeral notice in the July 13, 1953 Los Angeles (California) Times newspaper reads in part: "POIRIER, Harvey Pascale.
+Pascale Perry, of 5104 Denny Avenue, North Hollywood, aged 64 years, passed away at his home July 11, survived by his wife Myrtle L. Poirier and stepson ...
 Services Tuesday, July 14 at ...
 Pierce Brothers, Van Nuys ... interment Glenhaven Memorial Park."

 (Courtesy of Les Adams)